ddimaria/wmcp/wmcp-362/README.md

 #### Income Shifting

 Income shifting is the practice of transferring income from high-tax payers to low-tax payers within the same household to reduce the overall tax liability.
-This does not work with passive investments involvingchildren or full time college students due to the "kiddie tax", which taxes children's income at the parents' marginal tax rate at amounts greater than $2,600.
+This does not work with passive investments involving children or full time college students due to the "kiddie tax", which taxes children's income at the parents' marginal tax rate at amounts greater than $2,600.

 #### Capital Gains